-I'm purchasing a new build house in Wadebridge benefiting from help to buy.
-The sellers would not budge the amount so I negotiated £7000 of additionals instead.
-The estate agent told me not inform my lawyer about the extras as it may put at risk my mortgage with the lender.
-Do I keep my lawyer in the dark?.
+I'm purchasing a new build house in Wadebridge with the aid of help to buy.
+The builders would not budge the amount so I negotiated five thousand pounds worth of extras instead.
+The estate agent told me not to tell my lawyer about this deal as it would adversely affect my loan with the lender.
+Is this normal?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 I am looking for a leasehold apartment up to £235,500 and found one round the corner in Wadebridge I like with open areas and railway links nearby, however it's only got 52 years on the lease.
 I can't really find anything else in Wadebridge in this price bracket, so just wondered if I would be making a grave error acquiring a short lease?

 If you need a mortgage that many years will be a potential deal breaker.
 Discount the offer by the anticipated lease extension will cost if it has not already been discounted.
 If the existing owner has owned the premises for at least 2 years you may ask them to start the process of the extension and then assign it to you.
 An additional ninety years can be extended on to the current lease with a zero ground rent applied.
 You should consult your conveyancing lawyer concerning this matter.